-Due to the relative consistency in this project from year to year, this QAPP will be valid for 5 years beginning on the initial approval date and expiring on March 31, 2023.
+Due to the relative consistency in this project from year to year, this QAPP will be valid for 5 years beginning on the initial approval date and expiring on April 30, 2028.

-By May 1 of each year, a memorandum will be circulated to the QAPP Distribution List noted in Section 4.0 of this QAPP detailing any changes to the QAPP and/or project workplan.
-If any signatory or project team member requests a renewed approval process because of a significant change to the QAPP and/or workplan, then this QAPP will expire and a revised draft will be circulated by the Project Managers for approval.
+If any significant changes to this QAPP and/or project workplan are required, a draft revised QAPP and a memo summarizing the changes will be circulated to the QAPP Distribution List noted in Section 4.0.
+If any signatory requests a renewed approval process as a result of proposed changes, then this QAPP will expire and a revised draft will be circulated by the LCBP Chief Scientist for approval.
 Significant changes may include, but not be limited to, those that: